-ACIL estimated that for 2022-23, NEM fees will be \$0.67/MWh, an increase of \$0.18/MWh, compared to the 2021-22 determination.
-This reflects an increase in costs related to operating the NEM, full retail contestability, the 5-minute settlement compliance and the DER integration program.
+ACIL estimated that for 2022-23, NEM fees will be \$1.13/MWh, an increase of \$0.64/MWh, compared to the 2021-22 determination.
+This reflects an increase in costs related to operating the NEM, the 5-minute settlement compliance and the DER integration program.

 We consider ACIL's approach to estimating the NEM fees is appropriate, as it reflects how retailers are likely to incur these costs in practice, taking into account AEMO's latest budget and projected fees.
-Such an approach is likely to produce a reliable estimate of the NEM management fees to be incurred by retailers in 2022-23.